 The relationship between trainer and student is symbiotic; often the student gets as much out of it as I put into it.

 Denis Vasilev, two time world champion in the Kettlebell long cycle, showing how its done.
-A 6 minute set with 2x 32kg kbs…and he makes it look easy.

 What strikes me the most about this is his conditioning.
 He is sucking air like a freight train, and yet keeps up the intensity all the way through, and is able to sprint for the last minute.
 Power and conditioning….awesome.